jonase/eastwood/README.next.md

   (println (replace 5)))
 ```

-The following will not cause a warning, because Eastwood's analysis is
+The following _will_ cause a warning, because Eastwood's analysis is
 not sophisticated enough to determine that the value bound to
 `replace` is a function.